-Cellulosic ethanol can be produced from various non-food cellulosic feedstocks, such as crop residues, woody materials (e.g., forest residues), MSW, and dedicated energy crops.
-The 2013 Bioenergy Market Report illustrates that about 400 million dry tons of cellulosic biomass resources were generated in 2012 (Schwab et al. 2016).
+Cellulosic ethanol can be produced from various nonfood cellulosic feedstocks, such as crop residues, woody materials (e.g., forest residues), MSW, and dedicated energy crops.
+The 2013 Bioenergy Market Report illustrates that about 400 million dry tons of cellulosic biomass resources are generated annually in the United States (Schwab et al. 2016).
 The 2016 Billion-Ton Report provides estimates on feedstock quantity and price from 2017 to 2040 under several alternative assumptions about achievable future yields (DOE 2016a).
 Projections have suggested that 1.5 billion gallons of ethanol could be produced from the available 12 million tons of corn fiber currently available in U.S. dry-mill facilities (Syngenta 2017).
 Adding cellulosic ethanol conversion technology to existing corn ethanol plants allows these facilities to diversify their portfolios by producing cellulosic ethanol in addition to corn ethanol and thus qualify for cellulosic RINs in the RFS.

-2.1.8.1 Commercialization of Cellulosic Ethanol
+2.1.9 Commercialization of Cellulosic Ethanol